pettersand/builder/devlog.md

+## 12/01-24

+Extremely pleased with everything I accomplished yesterday.
+The new structure feels miles stronger than my old setup.
+Refactored a lot of the more recent and important files, still lots of components to rework before I can remove the old files.
+I plan on doing this iteratively as I work through the functionality, and then with a full scale refactor prior to launching the MVP.

+Fopr today I will ensure my backend is updated to receive from my new frontend structure, I expect some minor tweaks.
+Will also consider starting a rework of my backend, or at least analysing it to see whether there are some clear improvements to be made.

+### Worked On:
+1. Client goals data handling
+    - Fixing backend response

 ## 11/01-24

 Created a new custom GPT and defined a clearer structure for data handling and utility file usage.
 Implementing iteratively, starting with goal handling.